Workable/riviere/README.md

 app.use(async function(ctx) {
   await rp({
     uri: 'https://www.google.com',
-    // You can include the X-Riviere-Id header
+    // You can include the x-riviere-id header
     // to trace the request's context inside which
     // the external request is made
     // This is optional but recommended for better tracing:
     headers: {
-      'X-Riviere-Id': ctx.request.headers['x-riviere-id'] // notice that this is lowercase }
+      'x-riviere-id': ctx.request.headers['x-riviere-id'] // notice that this is lowercase }
   });
   ctx.body = 'Hello World';